About instance settings

 Maintenance window

 The day and hour that your maintenance events for the Cloud SQL instance are scheduled.
-For Cloud SQL Enterprise Plus edition primary instances with high availability (HA) and private IP connectivity, the maintenance downtime is typically less than 10 seconds.
-For all other instances, maintenance downtime is typically 60 seconds or less.
+For Cloud SQL Enterprise Plus edition primary instances, the maintenance downtime is typically less than 1 second.
+For all other instances, maintenance downtime is typically 60 seconds or less on average.

 Read replicas do not support maintenance window settings at this time.